wminkstein/jammit-s3/README.md

 It is up to you to come up with a strategy which value to use as RAILS_ASSET_ID, the git commit hash seems like a good option, but anything relatively unique, like a timestamp will do.

+#### Assets CNAME Distro ####

+To configure asset versioning with a single CNAME, simple add the following setting to config/assets.yml:

+    cloudfront_cname: static.yourdomain.com # <- this is optional, and CF distribution needs to be configured for CNAMEs

+Although if you would like you use multiple CNAME's you have two options that you can set in the config/assets.yml:

+    cloudfront_cname:
+      images: images.yourdomain.com
+      javascripts: javascripts.yourdomain.com
+      stylesheets: stylesheets.yourdomain.com
+      other: stylesheets.yourdomain.com

+When configured, this way, your assets are distributed, based on the file extension serving images, javascripts, stylesheets, and any other assets from there own subdomain.

+    cloudfront_cname:
+      - static1.yourdomain.com
+      - static2.yourdomain.com
+      - static3.yourdomain.com

+When configured, this way, your assets are distributed, at random from all of the CNAME's provided.

 #### Deployment